JCR-UK

 There was a medieval Jewish community in Bedford.
 In modern times, Jews began settling in Bedford in the 1780s(i) although a congregation was not established until 1803, which survived until 1827.
 A congregation was re-established in 1837 which closed in the 1870s.
 In 1903, a congregation was again established but this had closed after about four years.
 In 1939 as a result of the influx of war-time evacuees, a congregation was re-established yet again, which appears to have been largely dormant in the 1950s and 1960s, and which had closed by the early 2000s.

-In 1967, a progressive congregation (now known as the Bedfordshire Progressive Synagogue) was formed, which initially met from time in Bedford, but from 1982 has been located in Luton.
+In 1967, a progressive congregation (now known as the Bedfordshire Progressive Synagogue) was formed.
+This initially met from time to time in Bedford, and from 1982 relocated primarily to Luton, now holds most of its services in Bedford.

 Data on the Congregations